AARs (After Action Reports)

 Dear Little Yellow Man: We have decided to honor you by colonizing your

-homeland after we win.
+we win.
 You will learn to love Elvis.

 Gallaherd the Generous